> Tempering

 Why B: OAuth is purpose-built for third-party tools that need delegated access to Snowflake.
 Tableau redirects the user to authenticate, receives a scoped access token, and uses that token to query Snowflake on the user’s behalf.
 The user’s password is never exposed to Tableau, and tokens can be revoked independently of the user account.

 Why not C: SSO/SAML solves a different problem.
 It authenticates the user, not the tool.
-Tableau may use SSO to log the user in to Tableau, but it still needs a separate mechanism to call Snowflake on their behalf — that mechanism is OAuth.
+Tableau may use SSO to log the user in to Tableau, but it still needs a separate mechanism to call Snowflake on their behalf.
+That mechanism is OAuth.

 Why not D: Storing user passwords in a downstream tool is the exact anti-pattern OAuth was invented to eliminate.